Stuck, Submerged, or Sunk Recovery

 Craig's Home, Dock, and Pier Demolition Service in White Springs for vehicles, boats, and belongings trapped underwater, buried in mud, or lodged beneath structures

-Craig's Handyman & Demolition operates a recovery service that pulls vehicles, boats, and personal belongings from locations most contractors will not access.
+Craig's Home, Dock, and Pier Demolition Services operates a recovery service that pulls vehicles, boats, and personal belongings from locations most contractors will not access.
 You may have a boat sunk in a river channel, a vehicle stuck axle-deep in swamp mud, or equipment wedged under a collapsed dock.
 This service is built for property owners, salvage operators, and families who need items returned from the water, from beneath buildings, or from remote wooded areas where standard towing and lifting equipment cannot reach.

 The work involves locating the submerged or embedded object, assessing the depth and surrounding terrain, then using winches, pontoons, and heavy straps to extract it without causing further damage to the site or surrounding property.
-In White Springs, recovery often requires navigating shallow riverbeds, sandbars, and soft banks where footing shifts and water levels change daily.
+Recovery often requires navigating shallow riverbeds, sandbars, and soft banks where footing shifts and water levels change daily.
 The crew secures the object, lifts or drags it to stable ground, and clears debris left behind during the extraction.

-If you have something lodged in or under the water that needs to come out, contact Craig's Handyman & Demolition to schedule an assessment of the site and the retrieval method required.
+If you have something lodged in or under the water that needs to come out, contact Craig's Home, Dock, and Pier Demolition Services to schedule an assessment of the site and the retrieval method required.

 What Happens During a Water Recovery